VeritasSoftware/AspNetCore.Security.Jwt.IdentityMicroservice/README.md

 ### XYZ.Api

 The Api uses the token.

 The Api uses the **Security Client** for the Swagger integration.

-The Client renders an **Authorize** button in Swagger to post the token the secured Api endpoint.
+The Client renders an **Authorize** button in Swagger to post the token tothe secured Api endpoint.

 The Api endpoint is secured by the **Authorize** attribute.